5t3ph/eleventy-plugin-social-images/README.md

 🧪 **If you find a problem** please [add an issue](https://github.com/5t3ph/eleventy-plugin-social-images/issues).
 This has been tested on local builds and within Netlify, but needs broader tests by the community.

+🚨 **Please contribute a fix** if you know how to resolve using Puppeteer on WSL2, thanks!

 ## Usage

 First, install the package: